lsst-dm/dm_dev_guide/docs/change_controlled.rst

 Writing Change-Controlled Documents
 ###################################

-Change-controlled documents are documents that require approval from the Change Control Board (CCB) before they can be released.
+Change-controlled documents are documents that require approval from a Change Control Board (CCB) before they can be released.
-The project-wide change control process is described in `LPM-19`_, with the process for managing documents being described in `LPM-51`_, and covers those documents using DocuShare handles "LSE" or "LPM", that must be approved by the Project `CCB`_.
+The project-wide change control process is described in `LPM-19`_, with the process for managing documents being described in `LPM-51`_, and covers those documents using DocuShare handles "LSE" or "LPM" that must be approved by the Project `CCB`_.
-For Data Management, these documents have the DocuShare handle "LDM" and they must be approved by the DM CCB using the :ref:`RFC <decision-making-rfc>` process.
+For Data Management, these documents have the DocuShare handle "LDM", and they must be approved by the DM CCB using the :ref:`RFC <decision-making-rfc>` process.
-These change-controlled documents can be written using the Word templates defined in `Document-9224`_, but the preference within Data Management is to write change-controlled documents in LaTeX using the ``lsstdoc`` document class provided by the `lsst-texmf`_ package, and to develop these documents using ``git`` repositories within the LSST organization on `GitHub`_.
+These change-controlled documents can be written using the Word templates defined in `Document-9224`_, but the preference within Data Management is to write change-controlled documents in LaTeX using the ``lsstdoc`` document class provided by the `lsst-texmf`_ package and to develop these documents using ``git`` repositories within the LSST organization on `GitHub`_.

 .. _CCB: https://project.lsst.org/groups/ccb/
 .. _Document-9224: https://ls.st/Document-9224